 When it comes to plant based weight loss, it helps to know what foods to eat.
-Here’s your plant based food list for plant based diet weight loss, including vegetarian and vegan picks!
+Here’s your go-to food list!

 Following a flexitarian, vegetarian, or vegan diet for weight loss or good health?
-Know what to eat for plant-based diet weight loss and how to make delicious yet healthy vegetarian recipes and vegan meals.
+It helps to know what to eat for plant-based diet weight loss and how to make delicious yet healthy vegetarian recipes and vegan meals.

 Whether you’re simply trying to eat healthier or have weight loss or other health goals in mind, plant-based eating can help.
 And you don’t even have to give up eating meat, per se.